test-IO/testio-guides/src/pages/docs/integrations/notion.md

 ---
 title: Configure Notion as Bug Tracker
-description: How Notion Plugin integrates with Test IO.
+description: How to export bugs from Test IO to Notion.
 ---

 ## Integration overview

-In this guide, we’re going to build an [internal Notion integration](https://developers.notion.com/docs/getting-started#internal-integrations) that can export bugs to your database.
+In this guide, we’re going to build an [internal Notion integration](https://developers.notion.com/docs/getting-started#internal-integrations) that can export bugs from Test IO to to your Notion database.

 Before diving in, let’s quickly review Notion integrations.
 They need to be authorized (i.e., given explicit permission) to make any changes your workspace.

 ## Requirements

 To follow along with this guide, you will need:

 - A [Notion account](https://www.notion.so/signup).
 - To be a [Workspace Owner](https://www.notion.so/help/add-members-admins-guests-and-groups) in the workspace you’re using.
 You can create a new workspace for testing purposes otherwise.

 ### Create your integration in Notion

 The first step to building any internal integration is to create a new integration in Notion’s integrations dashboard: https://www.notion.com/my-integrations.

 1. Click `+ New integration`
 2. Enter the integration name.
-3. Update the `Capabilities` to allow comment interactions.
+3. Update the `Capabilities` to allow comment creation.

-{% screenshot src="/assets/notion/create_token.gif" caption="Create notion token" /%}
+{% screenshot src="/assets/notion/create_token.gif" caption="Notion Internal Integration" /%}

 ### Get your API secret

 API requests require an API secret to be successfully authenticated.
 Visit the `Secrets` tab to get your integration’s API secret (or “Internal Integration Secret”).

-{% screenshot src="/assets/notion/token_details.png" caption="Fetch notion token" /%}
+{% screenshot src="/assets/notion/token_details.png" caption="Notion Integration Secret" /%}

 {% callout type="warning" %}

-**Keep your API secret a secret!**

-Any value used to authenticate API requests should always be kept secret.
-Use environment variables and avoid committing sensitive data to your version control history.

-If you do accidentally expose it, remember to “refresh” your secret.

-[//]: # (The **Jira Server plugin** should be updated to **version 3.6.3** and above.)
+**Do not expose your secret to public.** In Test IO we store secrects **encrypted**.

 {% /callout %}

 ### Give your integration page permissions

 The database that we’re about to create will be added to a parent Notion page in your workspace.
 For your integration to interact with the page, it needs explicit permission to read/write to that specific Notion page.

 To give the integration permission, you will need to: